just-install/registry/docs/registry.md

 Each entry is a JSON object that must contain at least the following two keys:

-* `installer`: A JSON object that describes where the installer is and how to run it once downloaded.
+* `installer`: A JSON object which describes where the installer is and how to run it once downloaded.
 See "Installer Options" below for a description.
 * `version`: The software's version.
 If you are adding an unversioned link that always points to the latest stable version use `latest` here.